Run your own numbers.

 Stock and revenue share compound across years.

 Illustrative.
-Stock-path values flagged [VERIFY] in the canonical are modeled conservatively.
+Stock-path values are modeled conservatively.
 Compounding stock appreciation not included.

 Want to walk through these numbers with the actual math from your last 12 months?